gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 To understand this method, let's take a walk through each of the steps.

 i.
 For the labeled image, we create an augmentation of it.
-For the unlabeled image, we create K augmentations and get the model predictions on all K-images.
-Then, the predictions are averaged and temperature scaling is applied to get a final pseudo-label.
+For the unlabeled image, we create K augmentations and get the model <span style="background-color: #ffebee;">predictions</span> on all K-images.
+Then, the <span style="background-color: #ffebee;">predictions</span> are <span style="background-color: #e0f7fa;">averaged</span> and <span style="background-color: #e3f2fd;">temperature scaling</span> is applied to get a final pseudo-label.
 This pseudo-label will be used for all the K-augmentations.

 ![](/images/ssl-mixmatch-part-1.png){: .align-center}